 A 39 YEAR JOURNEY THAT HAS RESULTED IN COMBINING ALL DISCIPLINES TO DEVELOP A WELL BALANCED, EVIDENCE- BASED MIDWIFERY PRACTICE RESULTING IN THE SAFEST, MOST EMPOWERING BIRTH EXPERIENCES FOR WOMEN.

 My undergraduate education was in biology at Washington University in St. Louis, followed immediately by a second baccalaureate degree in Nursing from Columbia University.
 My externship included working on an adult oncology unit, during which I gained invaluable skills and experience working closely with families challenged frequently with end of life care issues.

 My first job as a Registered Nurse was in the Neonatal Intensive Care Unit at Columbia’s Babies Hospital, (now renamed the Morgan Stanley Children’s Hospital of New York Presbyterian Hospital).

 It was a unit that took care of the sickest and smallest of infants.
-I enjoyed mastering the clinical high-risk nursing skills my job entailed, but immensely enjoyed the component of caring for the birthing families who suddenly found themselves deposited into unplanned for and unexpected challenges my tiny patients became a part of.
+I enjoyed mastering the clinical high-risk nursing skills my job entailed, but immensely enjoyed the component of caring for the birthing families who suddenly found themselves deposited into unplanned for and unexpected challenges brought about by the circumstances of my tiny patients.